Eye of the Cormorant

 GATOR GAUNTLET

 Water levels are very low this winter.
 The gators’ usual ambush spot in the shallow portion of the creek bed is high and dry.
 Seeing no gator eyes glowing in the beam of my headlamp, I haul my kayak overland in the dark to the rocky exposed creek bed.
-The sky shows the very first hint of dawn as I launch in the fog.
+The eastern sky shows the very first glow of dawn as I launch in the fog.

-The glassy water is dotted with dead cichlids killed by the cold, mostly tilapia.
-I’m sure the gators have been enjoying the feast.
+Waves subside and I can see the glassy water is dotted with dead cichlids killed by the cold, mostly tilapia.
+I’m sure the gators have been feasting on them.
 Just past the gators, foot-long mullet begin leaping into the air and crashing onto their sides.
 Nobody knows why mullet jump, but I’m pretty confident it’s a courtship display.
 Fifty yards further, a dorsal fin and tail nick the surface.
 Tarpon can breathe air and come up to the surface for a quick gulp in a behavior known as “rolling”.
-The tarpon are alive and rolling.

 * * *